Shando/AMC-Forth-v2/README.md

 It contains the following:

 Backgrounds - 256x background screens (more can be added, just don't go beyond 999 in total)

 Data - This should contain your database(s)

 Images - Some basic textures for the initial Foreground & Background

 logs - Standard Godot Log Files

 shader_cache - Standard Godot Shader Cache

 Sounds - Sound and Music files.
 It currently contains the Sounds and Music used in Frogger (all from https://computerarcheology.com/Arcade/Frogger/)

 Sprites - 256x Sprites and 256x Shadow Sprites (in 'Shadows' folder, if you have any need to use Shadow Sprites).
 As with Backgrounds, more can be added, just don't go beyond 999 in total!).

-	vulkan - Standard Godot Vulcan Files
+vulkan - Standard Godot Vulkan Files

 There is also a file called **temp.fth**.
 This contains the last code run and will autoload next time you reload the application.

 ## GRAPHICS